orientechnologies/orientdb-labs/Studio-Auditing.md

 By default all the auditing logs are saved as documents of class `AuditingLog`.
 If your account has enough priviledges, you can directly query the auditing log.
 Example on retrieving last 20 logs: `select from AuditingLog order by @rid desc limit 20`.

-However, Studio provides a panel to filter the Auditing Log messages without using SQL.
+However, Studio provides a panel to filter the Auditing Log messages on a specific server without using SQL.

 ![](images/studio-auditing-log.png)

-Studio Auditing panel helps you also on Auditing configuration, avoiding to edit the `auditing-config.json` file.
+Studio Auditing panel helps you also on Auditing configuration of servers, avoiding to edit the `auditing-config.json` file under the database folder.

 ![](images/studio-auditing-configuration.png)